-The design of the compensation system and the determination of individual compensation orient towards the German Stock Corporation Act and the German Corporate Governance Code.
+The structure of the compensation system and the assessment of individual compensation are guided by the German Stock Corporation Act (AktG) and the German Corporate Governance Code in the version dated February 7, 2017.
 Within the regulatory framework conditions, the objective is to offer the Executive Board members a competitive compensation package in line with market practice.